afistoli/46120-PiWE/week01_intro_git/README.md

 ## Git questions to answer

 In `GitAnswers.md`, write 1 to 2 sentences to answer each of the following questions.
-(Note that for question 6 you will need to push an image.)
+(Note that for question 6 you will need to also push an image.)

 1. What is the difference between git and GitLab?
 2. What is the difference between GitLab, GitHub, and BitBucket?